bistaastha/aws-cloudwatch-demo/README.md

 ## Technical requirements

 This demonstration was set up on Amazon Web Services console.
-Howecer, in order to access the VM, native CLI and openssh were used on Ubuntu 18.04.
+However, in order to access the VM, native CLI and openssh were used on Ubuntu 18.04.

-Following are the AWS provided technologies used for this demo:
+Following are the AWS provided technologies used here:

 - CloudWatch
 - EC2